mikeizbicki/cmc-csci143/week_11/README.md

 1. Two important types: `tsvector` and `tsquery`

-    1. We'll only cover a basic survey here, more details in the documentatil
+    1. We'll only cover a basic survey here, more details in the documentation

        <img src=a5skfy5y88x11.jpg />